-Virginia Gentry would like to extend a warm welcome to TRE and Chandler Grey.
+Virginia Gentry would like to extend a warm welcome to TRE.
 We hope you enjoy this edition of Southern Verse. — J.R.
 Dunmore, EIC

 If you would like to see more of TRE’s work, you can find him on X here, and Substack here: